-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via email or the Internet.
+If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
+VOTE BY PHONE - 1-800-690-6903Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
 Eastern Time the day before the meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAILMark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-Date

-O V OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLO M61180-P41269 KEEP THIS PORT ΓΙΟΝ F OR YOU R RECORDS DETACH AND RET TURN T THIS POF RTION ONLY THIS PRO XY CARI D IS VAL LID ONLY W WHEN SIGNED AND DATED.
-IERICAN SUPERCONDUCTOR CORPORATION e Board of Directors recommends you vote FOR the following: For All Withho All old For A Excep any individual nominee(s), the number(s) of the 1.
-Election of Directors Nominees 01) Vikram S. Budhraja 05) David R. Oliver, Jr. 06) John B. Vander Sande 03) Pamela F. Lenehan 04) Daniel P. McGahn 05) David R. Oliver, Jr. 06) John W. Wood, Jr. 07) The e Board of Directors recommends you vote FOR proposal 2: For .
-Against Abstain 2 To ratify the selection by the Audit Committee of the Board of Director current fiscal year. rs of Price waterhous seCoopers LI LP as AMSC's independent registered pu iblic accounting firm for the NO' TE: To transact such other business as may properly come before the ann nual meetii ng or any continuation, , postponement or adjournment thereof. othe ase sign exactly as your name(s) appear(s) hereon.
-When signing as at er fiduciary, please give full title as such.
-Joint owners should each sign p orporation or partnership, please sign in full corporate or partnership name personally. .
-All holde ers must sign. Г Ī 1 $\neg$
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote nominee(s), mark "For All Ex number(s) of the nominee(s) of cept" and write the - 1.
+Election of Directors Nominees l 01 Vikram S. Budhraja 02 Pamela F. Lenehan 06 John W. Wood, Jr. 03 Daniel P. M cGahn 04 David R. Oliver, Jr. 05 John B. Vander Sande The Board of Directors recommends you vote FOR th following g proposal: For Against Abstain To ratify the selection by the Audit Committee of t public accounting firm for the current fiscal year. e Board o f Directors of f McGladre y LLP as AMSC's independent registered NOTE: To transact such other business as may properly of ome befor c the annual monting or any continuation, postponemen t or adjournment hereof. onie belor c the dimidal meeting or my continuation, postponenten t of adjournment
-Date

-Signature (Joint Owners)

-The Annual Meeting of Stockholders will take place at 8:30 AM local time, on August 1st, 2013 at American Superconductor's Headquarters located at: 64 Jackson Road Devens, MA 01434
+The Annual Meeting of Stockholders will take place at 8:30 AM local time, on July 31st, 2015 at American Superconductor's Headquarters located at: 64 Jackson Road Devens, Ma 01434

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Annual Report is/are available at www.proxyvote.com.